MelissaAlasalmi/ft_printf/README.md

 | l 	       | long	        | unsigned long      | none        |
 | ll 	       | long	long    | unsigned long long | none        |
 | L          | none         | none               | long double |

+## How to run it:
+Clone the repo and run the executable ./ft_printf (some tests are included in the main).
+Alternatively, add your own tests to the main.c file, run the command "make re" then run the executable ./ft_printf and repeat to your heart's content!